 Flextime / Compressed Work Weeks

-Flex hours is just one of a selection of flexible working patterns which offer businesses and employees an alternative to the traditional 9-to-5 working day.
-Also known as flexi time, schemes allow employees to balance their work and personal lives.
-This involves the employee varying the pattern he works his contracted hours, usually by altering his arrival or departure times on a daily basis.
+Flex hours is just one of a selection of flexible working patterns which offer businesses and employees an alternative to the traditional 9:00 AM to 5:00 PM workday.
+Also known as flex time, schemes allow employees to balance their work and personal lives.
+This involves the employee varying the pattern they work their contracted hours, usually by altering their arrival or departure times on a daily basis.
 Exact details of flex hour schemes vary from organization to organization and fall into several different categories.

 Compressed Work Schedules

 A compressed work schedule allows an employee to work a traditional 35-40 hour workweek in less than five workdays.
 For example, a full-time employee could work four 10-hour days instead of five 8-hour days.

 This option is more easily applied to non-exempt (bi-weekly paid) staff for whom maximum work hours are identified, but it is not ruled out for salaried staff who may work more than 40 hours during the work week.
 Payroll practices require non-exempt staff that agree to a compressed work week arrangement to be paid overtime based on all hours over 40 in a workweek.

 Another popular option is a nine day/two week work arrangement, which allows for two weeks of work to be compressed into nine or nine and a half days of work.
 This is popular with staff members who want some flexibility in their schedule and do not mind extra time built into the beginning or end of the work day, but do not want the long days compressed work weeks require.